 In 1960, at the age of 10, Floella, along with her 11 year old older sister and two of their younger brothers sailed unaccompanied from Trinidad to be reunited with the rest of her family in England.
 Two weeks later they arrive in a cold and unfriendly London.
 Despite being aimed at children, the play makes no bones about the racism and bigotry the family experienced but with Floella's trademark joyfulness the overall message is that courage and determination can always overcome adversity and we left the theatre with big smiles on our faces.

-Baroness Floella Benjamin OBE is probably best known for her appearances in the iconic children's TV series Playschool and PlayAway but you can find out more HERE.
+Baroness Floella Benjamin OBE is probably best known for her appearances in the iconic children's TV series Playschool and PlayAway but she's achieved so much more than that, you can find out about her HERE.
 Coming to England, the book on which the stage play is based has been used in schools to help tell the story of the Windrush Generation.

 Ravenous, we headed to York's, recently relocated from Stephenson Street to Paradise Circus, for lunch with all three of us opting for Moroccan avocado toast with hummus, pink pickled onion, coriander, avocado, Aleppo & urfa chilli and dukkha served on focaccia bread.
 Delicious!